lesliejwc/design-patterns/Decorator/README.md

 ### Definition

 Attach additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to sub-classing for extending functionality.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ### Application

-Where you want to add or remove respsonsibilities (decorators) to individual objects (components) rather than the entire class.
+Where you want to add or remove respsonsibilities, known as the decorators, to individual objects known as the components, rather than the entire class.
 This is done dynamically and transparently, such that it doesn't affect other objects.

 ### Notes